-I. The Farmers' Library, in which will be pubwill be done on the most reasonable terms, and lished continuously the best Standard Works on Agriculture, embracing those which, by their cost The best kind of Sled Shoes and polished or the language in which they are written, would otherwise seem beyond the reach of nearly all American Farmers.
-In this way we shall give for two or three dollars the choicest European treatises and researches in Agriculture, costing Bank Notes ...
-Notes oh all solvent banks in the Plough Castings which he offers for sale to ten times as much in the original editions, not easily obtained at any price, and virtually out of the reach of men who live by following the plough.
+1. The Farmers' Library, in which will be pullished continuously the best Standard Works on Agriculture, embracing those which, by their cost or the language in which they are written, would otherwise seem beyond the reach of nearly all Ploughs of the most approved plan will be for two or three dollars the choicest European American Farmers.
+In this way we shall give easily obtained at any price, and virtually out of the reach of men who live by following the plough.
 In the Farmers' Library they will be accompanied by notes from the Editor, explaining what may be obscure to American readers, or calculated to mislead the beginning in Farming, owing to differen-The Proprietors of the National Intelligencer ces of Soil, Climate, &c.
-The works published Science, and developing the rich treasures which Chemistry, Geology, and Mechanics, have yielded and may yield to lighten the labors and swell the harvests of the intelligent husbandman.
-The work will be so arranged that the Farmer's Libra-
+The works published Science, and developing the rich treasures which

-II.
-The Monthly Journal of Agriculture will likewise contain about 50 pages per month, and will comprise, 1.
-Foreign: Selections from the To bring the price within the means of eve- higher class of British, French and German pery man who can read, the charge for this paper riodicals devoted to Agriculture, with extracts will be for the first session of each Congress from new books which may not be published in the Library, &c. dc.
-2. American: Editorials. communicated and selected accounts of experiments, improved processes, discoveries in Agriculture, new implements, &c.
-In this department alone will ours resemble any American work ever large upon the value, to those who take no that no Political, Economic, or other controverted 50,000 feet White Pine Boards,\$9 to \$11 00 newspaper from Washington, of this publica- doctrine, will be inculcated through this magazine.
+To bring the price within the means of eve- higher class of British, French and German pewill comprise, 1.
+Foreign: Selections from the ry man who can read, the charge for this paper riodicals devoted to Agriculture, with extracts will be for the first session of each Congress from new books which may not be published in the Library, &c. dc.
+2. American: Editorials.
+That they can get higher prices for all kinds The price of the "Congressional Intelligen- communicated and selected accounts of experiments, improved processes, discoveries in Agriculture, new implements, &c.
+In this department country.
+The subscribers have on hand and fore be one Dollar, paid in advance.
+To en- yet published.
+It can hardly be necessary to add large upon the value, to those who take no that no Political, Economic, or other controverted 50,000 feet White Pine Boards, \$9 to \$11 00 newspaper from Washington, of this publica- doctrine, will be inculcated through this magazine.

 Each number of the Library will be illustrated by numerous engravings, printed on type obtained expressly for this work, and on good paper-the be needless.
 The man who takes no such pa- whole got up as such a work should be.
-If it does per, ought to take one, if he does not prefer re- not prove the best as well as the amplest and most 4 50 to 8 00 maining ignorant of what most nearly concerns comprehensive Agricultural work ever published his own destiny, and that of his family and of in this country, the fault shall not rest with the publishers, and we are sure it will not fall short When six copies are ordered and paid for by for want of industry or devotion in the Editor.
-The low and definite rate of postage chargeable on such a periodical after the 1st of July-say six to eight cents a number-will enable many to wanted, we respectfully solicit orders from all who may incline to aid us, as early as will suit their
+If it does per, ought to take one, if he does not prefer re- not prove the best as well as the amplest and most 4 50 to 8 00 maining ignorant of what most nearly concerns comprehensive Agricultural work ever published his own destiny, and that of his family and of in this country, the fault shall not rest with the publishers, and we are sure it will not fall short for want of industry or devotion in the Editor.
+The low and definite rate of postage chargeable be made from the price: that is to say, a re- six to eight cents a number-will enable many to mittance of Five Dollars will command six co- take it who would otherwise have been repelled pies of the Congressional Intelligencer for the by the heavy and capricious exactions of the Post next Session.
+A remittance of Ten Dollars Office.
+As Postmasters are permitted to frank will secure thirteen copies; and for Fifteen money letters to publishers until that period, and Dollars remitted from any one person or place as we wish to print only so many copies as may be wanted, we respectfully solicit orders from all who may incline to aid us, as early as will suit their convenience.
+Address

 GREELEY & McELRATH, Tribune Office.
-Corner of Spruce-street, opposite the City Hall
+Corner of Spruce-street, opposite the City Hall.
 New York, July 31, 1845.

-Brass 30 hour Clocks, Wood 30 do For sale cheap, by C. W. DEWITT
+Brass 30 hour Clocks, Wood 30 do do For sale cheap, by

+C. W. DEWITT